 A garden consisting of only palms can be beautiful, but palms combine well with other tropical plants.
 Use needle and broadleaf trees, shrubs, and ground covers with palms to show off all the elements of the landscape.

-A mixed canopy of palms with other woody plants creates a more natural display which resembles palm’s native habitat.
+A mixed canopy of palms with other woody plants creates a more natural display that resembles the palm’s native habitat.

 Herbaceous and woody plants can add texture and color to a garden.
 Use them as a focal point or a filler to enhance the palm they accompany.

-Heliconias and gingers add unique flowers and foliage, creating a backdrop for and accent palm.
+Heliconias and gingers add unique flowers and foliage, creating a backdrop for an accent palm.
 Ferns of many shapes and sizes will add softness to a garden.
-Philodendron, elephant ear, and anthurium have unique leaf shapes and colors that complement palms very well.
+Philodendron, elephant ears, and anthurium have unique leaf shapes and colors that complement palms very well.

 Cycads, often confused with palms, are a great addition to the landscape.
 A mass planting of cardboard palms under a grouping of coconut palms or palmettoes makes a gorgeous display.